ppKrauss/SizedBigInt/README.md

 ## Terminology

-* Base2, base4, base16, base32, base64: the web standards, as  [RFC&#160;4648](https://tools.ietf.org/html/rfc4648), use the term "base", but Javascript (ECMA-262) adopted the term "radix" in [`parseInt(string, radix)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).
+* Base: the web standards, as  [RFC&#160;4648](https://tools.ietf.org/html/rfc4648), use the term "base", but Javascript (ECMA-262) adopted the term "radix" in [`parseInt(string, radix)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt).
 The preferred term is *base*.

-* The term "size" was used in the title of this project, but the usual term for "size of the string" is *length* and, for binary numbers,  [bit-length](https://en.wikipedia.org/wiki/Bit-length),  the preferred term.
+* Base alphabet: is the "encoding alphabet", a set of UTF-8 symbols used as digit values of a specific base.

+* Base label: each pair (base,alphabet) need a short label.
+In the [*SizedBigInt class*](src/SizedBigInt.mjs) some labels was defined: `base2`, `base4`, `base4h`, `base8`, `base16`, `base16h`, `base32`, `base32ghs`, `base32hex`, `base32pt`, `base32rfc`, `base64`, `base64url`,  `base64rfc`.

+* Binary and base2: sometimes  is necessary to remember that a BigInt is an internal *binary* representation.
+The preferred term for string-representation is *base2*.

+* Default alphabet: is the alphabet adopted as standard for a specific base, associated with the label "baseX", for example "base4" is a synonymous for "base4h" in the SizedBigInt conventions.

+* Padding: SizedBigInt's are numbers where *padding zeros* make difference (0 is not equal to 00).
+In some other conventions for base-encoded data, the padding is maked by a character like "=", so, it must be converted to zero.

 * Set, element, number, natural number and integer are terms of the [Set Theory](https://en.wikipedia.org/wiki/Set_theory), the formal mathematical foundation used here.
 In implementation context the  Javascript semantic for integer, class, number, etc. is preferred.

+* Size and length: The term "size" was used in the title of this project, but the usual term for "size of the string" is *length* and, for binary numbers,  [bit-length](https://en.wikipedia.org/wiki/Bit-length),  the preferred term.

 ## Basic examples